 - Cytochrome C oxidase negative (enteric always negative-separates enterics from oxidase-positive bacteria of genera Pseudomonas, Aeromonas, Vibrio, Alcaligenes, Achromobacter, Flavobacterium, Cardiobacterium which may have similar morphology.)

 - Usually reduces nitrate to nitrite (distinguishes enteric bacteria from bacteria that reduce nitrate to nitrogen gas, such as Pseudomonas and many other oxidase-positive bacteria).

 - Produces acid from glucose; ability to ferment lactose- distinguishes enteric from obligately aerobic bacteria.

-- Sodium neither required nor stimulatory for the growth
+- Sodium is neither required nor stimulatory for the growth

-- Cell contains a characteristic antigen, called the enterobacterial common antigen.
+- The cell contains a characteristic antigen, called the enterobacterial common antigen.

 Antigens of Enterobacteriaceae are:

 - K: Capsule

 Lactose fermenters: (CEEK)